LedgerProject/eprocessmed-smc-app/README.md

 Use of API-REST in express with Nodejs and Blockchain API Alastria.
 And Angular

 ###  Repository

  - In "smart-consent" is the new frontend structure
  - In "api_df_middleware" is a business middle layer
  - In "api_df_back" contains the data models
- - In "apiblockchain" It contains an api that gives access to the frontend to interact with the Alaska blockchain.
+ - In "apiblockchain" It contains an api that gives access to the frontend to interact with the Alastria blockchain.

 ## Links